imsc-rosetta/imsc-rosetta-specification/styles.md

 ### colors

-styles defining colors may be modified in the even that a specific color is required.
+styles defining colors may be modified in the event that a specific color is required.

-For example, if a specific regional norm is to use a pale yellow foreground (not uncommon in the far east), the ds_fg_yellow style may be modified to reflect the different shade of yellow.
+For example, if a specific regional norm is to use a pale yellow foreground (not uncommon in the far east), the s_fg_yellow style may be modified to reflect the different shade of yellow.

-i.e. in specific circumstances styles starting with ds_fg_, ps_bg_, ds_outline, ds_drop may be modified.
+i.e. in specific circumstances styles starting with s_fg_, ps_bg_, ds_outline, ds_drop may be modified.

 It is NOT intended that this should provide a way to change yellow to blue, for example, only to adjust a shade.

+(note: when converting to formats like PAC, STL, etc, exact colours cannot be carried over, hence why we use fixed names for the 'normal' 8 teletext colours.
+These MAY be re-defined by the transmission system on playout.)

+The `style` attibute in _r_default must be present, but may only be one of the 8 foreground colour style names (those that start `s_fg_`) - this may be used to change the overall default colour for the subtitles.

 ## Style use